Welcome to today's edition of the Rush 24-7 podcast.

 Oprah does not want Sarah Palin on her show.

-Half of Oprah's staff does want Sarah Palin on the show, but Oprah doesn't want, because she's conflicted.
+Half of Oprah's staff does want Sarah Palin on the show, but Oprah doesn't want because she's conflicted.

-Okay, the black guy or a girl.
+Okay, the black guy or the girl.

-You know, this is I don't care what she does.
+You know, this is, I don't care what she does.

 By the way, her mother is being sued.

-She's a hundred and fifty-six thousand dollars in unpaid bills, clothing bills or something.
+She's $156,000 in unpaid bills, clothing bills or something.

-Oprah Winfrey's mom got until September to respond to the lawsuit.
+Oprah Winfrey's mom got until September to respond to the lawsuit?

 What is it about these rich liberals that they let their parents sit around and wallow in the mire?